pocl/pocl/doc/sphinx/source/development.rst

    http://www.gnu.org/prep/standards/html_node/Writing-C.html

 2) In the C++ sources (mostly the LLVM passes), follow the LLVM coding guidelines so it is easier to upstream general code to the LLVM project at any point.

    http://llvm.org/docs/CodingStandards.html

-It's acknowledged that the pocl code base does fully not adhere to these principles at the moment, but the aim is to gradually fix the style and any new code should adhere to these guidelines.
+It's acknowledged that the pocl code base does fully not adhere to these principles at the moment, but the aim is to gradually fix the style and any new code merged to master should adhere to them.

 Khronos ICD Loader
 ------------------